-Travellers with no 4x4 experience are recommended to partake on a guided mobile safari.
-Local guides and local companies have excellent knowledge of the wildlife and the Chobe park.
+Travellers with no 4x4 experience can best partake in a guided mobile safari.
+Local guides and local companies have excellent knowledge of the wildlife and Chobe park.
 When you join a local safari company, you will most likely be staying in a wild bush camp.
-The public camp offers showers and toilets and water.
-It is however still recommended to carry your water, firewood and meals.
+The public centre offers showers and toilets, and water.
+It is, however, still recommended to carry your water, firewood and meals.

 Animals are wild and do roam free inside the Chobe national park.
-Please consider this when camping at the public campsites in the Chobe park.
-We do recommend that no food is left out at your campsite.
-This attracts wildlife and can create some uncomfortable experiences.
-When leaving your campsite during the day, we recommend storing all food and rubbish safely.
+Please consider this when camping at the public campsites in Chobe Park.
+We do recommend that no food is left unattended at your campsite.
+Food attracts wildlife and can create some uncomfortable experiences.
+When leaving your camp during the day, we recommend safely storing all food and rubbish.

-We do recommend that you join a local mobile safari company when visiting Chobe National Park.
-There are many 4x4 two spoor track roads along with a high concentration of animals.
+We recommend that you join a local mobile safari company when visiting Chobe National Park.
+There are many 4x4 two spoor track roads and a high concentration of animals.
 Travellers with no experience can quickly get themselves into uncomfortable situations inside the park.

 When visiting Chobe Park, you are not allowed to leave the two spoor track roads.
 Please follow the rules and stay on the designated routes.

 Ihaha Campsite is on the Chobe Riverfront.
-There are ten sites; the ablutions have flush toilets and hot showers powered by solar energy but no electricity at the sites.
-The campsite overlooks a hippo pool in the dry season while in the high water season the river is in full flow below the campground.
+There are ten sites; the ablutions have flush toilets and hot showers powered by solar energy but no electricity.
+The campsite overlooks a hippo pool in the dry season, while the river is in full flow below the campground in the high water season.

 Savuti has 14 campsites with running water, ablutions with showers and flush toilets but no electricity.
-This is un-fenced from the park and guests need to be aware of the wildlife at all times.
+The camp is unfenced from the park, and guests need to be aware of the wildlife.
 It is best to reach Savuti by 4×4 vehicle only and is about 4 hours from Kasane.

 Linyanti has only five campsites and is 39 km from Savuti.
 The Linyanti campsites overlook the Linyanti Marsh.